 > Lack of market information thus unaware of consumer’s changing tastes and preferences

-> Almost 90% artisans are illiterate and as a result they are not in a position to manage their businesses efficiently.
+> Almost 90% of artisans are illiterate and as a result, they are not in a position to manage their businesses efficiently.

 Business plan/ enterprise model/sustainability of the project

-Any social/social enterprise activity with cent percent subsidy will not be a good/successful business and/or enterprise model, but a failure.
-The creation of WTP involve leveraging financial support from Department of Science and Technology, Telangana Government (State Horticultural Board), beneficiaries and the implementing agency.
-Tribal Federation (TRIFED) would be involved for marketing of value added NTFP's.
-Support would be sought from weavers cooperatives and handicraft board for marketing of handlooms and craft.
-The vale added food products would be marketed by well-established brand of the implementing agency Aditya Foods or BVRIT.
+Any social/social enterprise activity with a cent percent subsidy will not be a good/successful business and/or enterprise model, but a failure.
+The creation of WTP involves leveraging financial support from the Department of Science and Technology, Telangana Government (State Horticultural Board), beneficiaries, and the implementing agency.
+Tribal Federation (TRIFED) would be involved in the marketing of value-added NTFP’s.
+Support would be sought from weavers cooperatives and handicraft boards for the marketing of handlooms and craft.
+The value-added food products would be marketed by the well-established brand of the implementing agency Aditya Foods or BVRIT.
 The business model of WTP is given below.